 - In the Ramada in York, the fire advisory signs say "Do not take unnecessary risks, but if possible, attack the fire with the instruments provided."
 In Edinburgh?
 "Attack the fire with the instruments provided."

-- The Gurkhas adopted the Highlanders as Blood Brothers after a joint Moment Of Awesome in the 1800s.
+- The Gurkhas adopted the Highlanders as Blood Brothers after a joint Moment of Awesome in the 1800s.
 It's worth noting that both Highlanders and Gurkhas bear at least some resemblance to your archetypal fantasy dwarves.

 - The term "Thin Red Line" originated in the Crimean War, when a Scottish Infantry Regiment (the 93rd Highlanders in traditional red uniforms) held off a Russian Cavalry Charge in the Battle of Balaclava by stretching out in an only 2-deep infantry line (4-deep would be recommended for such an event) and thus being able to fire several volleys with their full force in complete disregard of their vulnerable formation.
 And then, their Commander had to hold them back from counterattacking: "93rd, damn all that eagerness!" are historically reported as his words.